-E-Commerce Reforms in Developing Countries
+The E-Commerce Reforms in Developing Countries

 Another area requiring attention is the security of financial transactions where liability must be clearly identified and practiced.
-Use of credit cards varies in the countries as in China; consumers avoid audit trails possible through credit cards.
+The use of credit cards varies in the countries as in China; consumers avoid audit trials possible through credit cards.

-Lastly, there needs to be an effective delivery system that can enable faster development to ecommerce.
-This is because of the prime benefit of ecommerce is speed and thus just-in-time processing is the key to success.
-If there is the absence of efficient physical delivery and distribution system, then ecommerce cannot sustain.
+Lastly, there needs to be an effective delivery system that can enable faster development of eCommerce.
+This is because the prime benefit of eCommerce is speed and thus just-in-time processing is the key to success.
+If there is an absence of efficient physical delivery and distribution system, then eCommerce cannot sustain itself.